 There is an exterior at-grade open space at the southwest corner of the building that would be accessible from the parking garage and from the southwest stairwell, potentially also from the driveway at the proposed fire access road.
 It appears to include about 8400 SF of "flat" space.
 That area is rendered on the Landscape Plan as a gridded pattern.
 It's potential function...other than snow storage...is not indicated on any of the drawings (civil, architectural, landscape).
 This area is now designated as a "Nature Themed Play Area."
+No change.

 The civil engineering drawings indicate an accessory building at the southern most part if the built site, outside of the ring road.
 It is labeled Wastewater Treatment Facility.
 No additional information is included in the architectural series of drawings.
 The wastewater treatment plant is no longer in the scope.
 The area occupied by the plant and associated infrastructure is now shown on the Landscape Plan as "Lawn Multiuse Open Space."
 Revised civil plans indicate tall retaining walls (22 feet) that define that space and create and essentially flat area that can support programming.
 The area of the space does not appear to be indicated, but from scaling the plan, it looks like approximately 30,000SF.
+No change.

 A snow storage plan was submitted in the newest civil drawings that indicates approximately 20,000 SF of snow storage area.
 It appears that there may be additional space rendered as storage area, but no square footage is called out.
 There is 67,425 SF of area requiring snow removal.
 The diagram does not appear to include the walkway to School Street in the areas requiring snow removal.
 The new multi-use open space area is not included as snow storage space.
 Drawing notes indicate that if the quantity of snow on the site exceeds the space available for on-site storage, it will be removed and disposed of off-site.
+Developer has confirmed that the Final Plan Set of Record will be coordinated across all sheets.